projectcontour/contour/design/ratelimit-design.md

 ### Ingress Annotation

-- `contour.heptio.com/rate-limit.generic_key: Specifies that a generic_key will be used.
+- `projectcontour.io/rate-limit.generic_key: Specifies that a generic_key will be used.
 The annotation value is the `value` that should match the RateLimit service
-- `contour.heptio.com/rate-limit.remote_address: Specifies that a generic_key will be used.
+- `projectcontour.io/rate-limit.remote_address: Specifies that a generic_key will be used.
 The annotation value is the `value` that should match the RateLimit service

+## Support Contract

+Contour is adding this integration to allow users to extend the functionality of their edge proxy capabilities when using Contour.
+Due to the differing nature of the external rate limiting implementations, it's difficult to support all types of integrations.
+Support and issues around any RateLimiting implementation will be limited to the integration touch points only.